-Finally, high fiber foods help keep you regular because they absorb water as they pass through your system.
+Finally, high fiber foods help you stay regular because they absorb water as the foods pass through your system.
 That helps bulk up your stool.
 In fact, fiber supplements generally contain mostly soluble fiber.

-Remember, it’s not just how much fiber you’re eating that keeps you healthy, but what kinds of fiber you choose to eat.
+Remember, it’s not just how much fiber you eat that keeps you healthy, but what kinds of fiber you choose to eat.
 What are your favorites?
-Let us know in the comments!

 Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association